 Use the same font, size 12, throughout the document.
 Some experts say simple fonts, called “san serif”, like Arial, Calibri, Tahoma are better for reading than Times New Roman.
 Use a minimum of 1-inch margins on all pages.
 Write with left justified, right ragged text alignment.

-After each consent form is drafted, but before submitting the application, it is recommended to review the consent form for consistency with the application, and to combine any information that may be duplicated throughout the consent form.
-The preferred reading level is 8th grade.
-Technical terms and acronyms should be defined.
+Avoid research technical terms such as stratified, randomized, reliability, validity.
 A helpful resource for defining medical terms is plainlanguage.gov.
-It is often useful to have an individual who is not involved with writing the consent form and perhaps does not have a science background review it for clarity and consistency.
+It is often useful to have an individual who is not involved with writing the consent form and does not have a science background review it for clarity and consistency.